guru059/terraform-aws-ec2-example/README.md

 Terraform Module to provision an EC2 Instance that is running Apache.
 Only for learning purposes and not intended for Production use

-Terraform Module to provision an EC2 Instance that is running Apache.
-Only for learning purposes and not intended for Production use

 ```hcl
 terraform {
     required_providers {